The Box component can be used for simple flex and grid layouts that have

 If the number of columns or item size need to be controlled, use the

-utility function instead.
-It returns a style
+boxStyles utility function instead.
+It returns a style object with CSS

 variables and the corresponding class names.